MioNok/q-exploring/README.md

 # Q-exploring
 Exploring Q-learning and Deep Q-learning

-Jus a repo that contains snippets of my journey to mastering reinforcement learning.
+Just a repo that contains snippets of my journey to mastering reinforcement learning. praise sentdex